 Are your kids into building and tinkering?
 Do they love constructing gadgets and things that really work?
-It’s so fun to build cool LEGO creations!
-And it’s even more fun when your creations can really DO something.
+It’s so fun to build cool LEGO creations that do something.
+Young inventors will love these awesome LEGO ideas with gears.

 In this post, I’m going to do something that I don’t usually do, but that many of you will be really excited about.
 I’m going to show you how to take one $29.99 LEGO set and build cool machines with it.
 There are even printable instructions at the bottom of this post.